mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "What are you on about now?"

-She watched patiently as I pulled an ampule and neatly injected it into the hydroderm on my left shin.
+She watched patiently as I pulled the ampules out and neatly injected one into the hydroderm on my left shin.
 From the point of the syringe the kanosin glowed and permeated the vasculature, filling every water capillary in my entire lower leg with a bright flow tattoo.
-I fetched another ampule and did the same to my other leg.
+I did the same to my other leg.
 By the time I finished the entire ground around us was pale blue and I could see Pomri's face in the illumination, wide-eyed and unbelieving.

 "W...
 What is this?"

 "My people live in darkness.
 We had to find some way to see light."

-"So you used the same narcotic you use to treat injuries?"
+"So you used Kanosin?"

-"Kanosin has many uses."
+"It has many uses."

-Pomri was confused and apprehensive.
-She'd only known it as an addictive narcotic, a substance used by lowbrow peddlers and clandestine organizations to coerce the desparate to do their bidding.
-She was even convinced that Holragi had used it to enslave entire tribes of the desert to work on the spacerail, though few had ever left the project to confirm it.
-But today, she had seen physicians using it as a life-saving drug, she saw a kaln inject it into hae skin without ill-effects.
+"And Fajro used it to enslave the tribes of Holrag."

+"But, Fajro has never been to Ulukoma."

+"He didn't need to."

+She eyed one of the ampules in my hand.
+I held it in my hand with much deliberation, gesturing for her to take it – an offer to which she obliged, holding it up to her eye to look at closer.
+The outline of her face was widened through the translucent inactivated liquid, and I giggled internally.

-"What is Kanosin?" she asked me; almost demanding an answer.
+"What is Kanosin?" she asked me.

-I hesitated, remembering my mother's strict instruction not to tell anyone.
+I hesitated, remembering my mother's strict instruction not to tell anyone the truth about Kanosin.
 But I felt that I could trust Pomri.

 "It's a chemical.
 From volcanic kelp."